Accern/accern-python/README.rst

 .. snip

-A python library to consume Accern Realtime Streaming API, REST API and get historical data.
+A python library to consume Accern Realtime Streaming and REST API and get historical data.

 Overview